opea-project/GenAIInfra/cloud-service-provider/gcp/gke/terraform/README.md

 - vpc.tf provisions a VPC and subnet.
 A new VPC is created for this tutorial so it doesn't impact your existing cloud environment and resources.
 This file outputs region.

-- gke.tf provisions a GKE cluster and a separately managed node pool (recommended).
+- main.tf provisions a GKE cluster and a separately managed node pool (recommended).
 Separately managed node pools allows you to customize your Kubernetes cluster profile — this is useful if some Pods require more resources than others.
 You can learn more here.
 The number of nodes in the node pool is defined also defined here.

 - terraform.tfvars is a template for the project_id and region variables.